Othamae/ToDo_API_Node-Postgres/README.md

 # Todo Application

-This is a web application that allows users to create and manage their own to-do lists.
+This is API that allows users to create and manage their own to-do lists.

 ## Features
 * Users can register and login to the application